framecreative/wordpress-test/README.md

 This build task will likewise process any file in the root of the scripts directory as a source.
 It will be run through [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/), so files will be modularised and ES2015 features like native imports and classes are supported.

+## Returning your work

+Your work can be returned by zipping up the folder and sending it back through to us.
+We'd recommend removing the `.env` file first since it has local environment credentials in it.
+We'd also recommend deleting dependencies and built files; like `vendor`, `node_modules`, `site/wordpress`, `site/content/plugins` and `site/content/themes/wordpress-test/built`.
+This will cut down on the file size.